Diskmaster/ModernPrecombines/Creating_patches_for_other_mods.md

 ## Finding out which mods would need patching
 Before I begin the guide, let's talk about what needs to be patched:
 - Any mod that touches precombined references will most likely need to be patched.
 To find these records you can use xedit's precombine filter.
-[Pic1]
+[Pic1](/Patch-Tutorial-Pics/Xedit_filter_for_checking_precombine.png)
 - Any mod that has it's own precombine files, found in Meshes/Precombined, or it's own Visibility files, found in the Vis folder, might need a patch with PRP.
-If the files are conflicting then it is possible the mod needs a patch or to at least to have it's precombined files regenerated with the Apply Material Swap.pas script if the mod in question didn't do that while generating.
+If the files are conflicting then it is possible the mod needs a patch or to at least to have it's precombined files regenerated with the Apply Material Swap.pas script if the mod in question didn't do that.

 ## Stage One - the precombining step